-Sector Lead Ministry Implementing Agency Focus Area Industry Mitigation Industry dustry MINECOFIN, FONERWA NIRDA, RDB Adaptation Green Growth ✓
+Sector Lead Ministry Implementing Entity Focus Area Industry MINECOFIN, Rwanda Green Fund NIRDA, RDB Mitigation Adaptation Green Growth ✓

 SI 1.2.3 Strengthening institutional capacity in the industrial sector

 Rwanda will enhance capacity within the industrial sector to pursue the objectives and activities of the GGCRS.
 Technical and operational capacity to integrate climate change and green growth elements into the industrial sector have been a challenge in the past.
 In response, this SI will target (i) capacity building for the relevant ministry, affiliated institutions, staff and key stakeholders on green growth and climate resilience concepts; regulatory frameworks; (ii) continuous strengthening and evolution of appropriate policies, strategies, guidelines, laws, and regulatory frameworks on green and environmentally responsible industry; (iii) development and implementation of a monitoring and enforcement mechanism for efficiency and cleaner production measures in the industry (linked to the joint sector review process); and (iv) building the financial capacity of institutions responsible for greening and resource-efficiency in industry.